metabase/metabase/.github/ISSUE_TEMPLATE/bug_report.md

 - Metabase internal database: (e.x.
 H2 (default), MySQL, Postgres)

 **Severity**
+How severe an issue is this bug to you?
 Is this annoying, blocking some users, blocking an upgrade or blocking your usage of Metabase entirely?

+Note: the more honest and specific you are here the more we will take you seriously.

 **Additional context**
 Add any other context about the problem here.